How much interest on £100 million pounds can you earn?

 Discover how much interest you can earn on £100 million, whether you should invest or save your money, and what taxes you’re liable for.

-• There are pros and cons to saving and investing such a large sum of money.
+There are pros and cons to saving or investing such a large sum of money.

-Producers, actors, business tycoons, and descendants of wealthy families are just some of the people who may well have £100 million in their bank accounts.
+Top sports stars, actors, business tycoons, and descendants of wealthy families are just some of the people who may well have access to £100 million in cash.

-Find out how much interest £100 million would earn in the UK in interest and other important information about managing this sum of money.
+Find out how much interest £100 million would earn in the UK and other important information about managing this sum of money.

 How much interest can I earn on 100 million pounds?